1. Explain what happened to the man that was killed by the subway and how the photographer was able to take the photo.

 I think stopping bad things from happening is more important to photojournalists.
 The photographer knew his options were limited, he did what he though would save the man in the best way.
 Another journalist stated that during Hurricane Katrina, he wanted to save people, give them shelter and food, but he had no place or money to accomplish his goal.
 What he did have was a camera to take photos & get them out so that something could be done for the suffering.

-7. Do you think it is ever ethically acceptable for a photographer to involve himself/herself in a situation that he or she photographs?
+involve himself/herself in a situation that he or she photographs?
 Explain why or why not.

 Yes ..